Early Years (3-5 years)

 To develop the children’s enquiry skills we make our own boats and discuss what materials will float.
 Finally we develop our gross motor skills and balance by replicating dangerous journeys from around the world as obstacle courses!

-The Early Years children have a large classroom so Bridie can adapt it to the children’s needs and topics.
+The Early Years children have a large classroom so Sarah can adapt it to the children’s needs and topics.
 At different times of the year there might be a reading corner, shop, den or ship!
 Outside the children enjoy a large playground with a big sand box, climbing frame, play houses and tricycles.

 Please see "how to apply" for further details